Eight ways to Simplify Your Life to Reduce Stress.

 At the same time, there are some apps/programs that I swear by to keep myself organized.
 I have the Our Groceries App linked to my Echo, so all I have to do is say, “Alexa, tell Our Groceries to add kale to Harris Teeter,” and BAM! it is on my Our Groceries Shopping List app on my phone.
 You can have multiple stores, so I use it for Costco, Home Depot, etc… Gone are the days of arriving at the Grocery Store without my shopping list!

-I have also enabled my phone to help me simplify my life is to set up weekly reminders for myself.
-We keep our Recycling Bin in our garage and kept forgetting to pull it out on Fridays for the trash pickup.
+I have also enabled my phone to help me simplify my life is to setting up weekly reminders for myself.
+We keep our Recycling Bin in our garage and kept forgetting to pull it out on Fridays for trash pickup.
 I set up a reminder every Friday at 8 a.m., and we haven’t missed a pickup since!
 I have several weekly reminders for myself and have set up reminders on Mom’s phone to remind her of her classes.
 While I call them ‘reminders’ on my phone (Android), they are under Alarms, and I label them and have them repeat weekly.
 On an iPhone, check out the Reminder app or just set the alarm and label it.

 Use the notepad app on your phone.
-This app/utility helpful when I need a certain battery or lightbulb the next time I am at the hardware store.
+This app/utility is helpful when I need a certain battery or lightbulb the next time I am at the hardware store.
 I can take a picture of exactly what I need to refer to when at the store.
-Additionally, I started a note with ‘Plants I Like’…when I see something at the garden store or in a magazine, I jot it down or add the picture.
+Additionally, I started a note with ‘Plants I Like’…when I see something at the garden store or in a magazine, I jot it down or add a picture.
 Having ready access to what I need

 I tried to go completely digitally, doing away with the paper in my world.
 But, I found that that didn’t work for me; I need a paper planner to order my days.
 After spending too much money on planners that didn’t work for me, I discovered Plum Planners!
 What I love about Plum Planners is that their planners are customizable!
 My planner’s pages do what I need them to do!